mjmeilahn/machine-learning-projects/README.md

 26. Kernel PCA (Outcome is Relationships Between Variables) - For non-linear relationships (or where normal PCA is considered linear) a given dataset is mapped into 3-Dimensional space and again mapped into a 2-Dimensional subspace for easy visualization (and our comprehension).

-27. K-Fold Cross Validation (Outcome is Validation) - K-Fold is a resampling procedure used to evaluate machine learning models on a limited data sample.
+27. K-Fold Cross Validation (Outcome is Model Validation) - K-Fold is a resampling procedure used to evaluate machine learning models on a limited data sample.
 Resamples the Training set "K" number of times (or fold) to ensure our Test data predictions are 100% accurate.
 Validation is the average result taken from "K" number of times (or fold) the Test data was resampled.

-28. Grid Search - TBD
+28. Grid Search (Outcome is Model Optimization) - Finds the best model to implement even if new parameters have not been trained early on in the model.